Overview of Sweden's Dairy Industry

 Recent Trends and Events

-Challenges persist, as Swedish farmers face complex regulations and cooperative system dissatisfaction.
+Challenges persist, with Swedish farmers facing complex regulations and dissatisfaction with the cooperative system.
 The rise of oat-based milk alternatives, led by the Swedish company Oatly, has notably impacted the dairy market.
-The new entity formed by the Arla and DMK Group merger will include members from Sweden and other countries.
-Sales in Germany reached €1.27 billion in 2024, marking a 1.5% increase from the previous year, making it Arla's third-largest market behind the UK and Sweden.
+Arla and DMK Group's merger will include members from Sweden and other countries.

-Greenpeace Denmark argues that Arla's methodological shift in emissions calculations misleads consumers and breaches financial reporting laws in both Denmark and Sweden.
-Arla Foods is set to begin skyr production in Sweden.
-Arla Foods is investing €34.5m in its Jönköping dairy to begin skyr production, aiming to meet growing demand in Sweden by 2028.
+Greenpeace Denmark has raised concerns about Arla's methodological shift in emissions calculations, suggesting it misleads consumers and breaches financial reporting laws in Denmark and Sweden.
+Arla Foods plans to begin skyr production in Sweden, investing €34.5 million in its Jönköping dairy to meet growing demand by 2028.
+This investment is part of Arla Foods' strategy to strengthen its market position.

 Modified: 2025/05/18